oaknorthbank/dbt-home-test/README.md

 - Please do not use external DBT packages
 - You may of course use any resources you like to assist you with specific techniques, syntax etc - but please do not just copy code.
 - Please don't share this exercise with anyone else :)

+## How to Run the dbt project

+Run the following commands to create the project and run the models:

+dbt init
+dbt clean
+dbt deps
+dbt compile
+dbt run
+dbt test